gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-fundamentals.md

 `positionBuffer`.
 That means we're free to bind something else to the `ARRAY_BUFFER` bind point.
 The attribute will continue to use `positionBuffer`.

-Note that from the point of view of our GLSL vertex shader the `a_position` attribute was a `vec4`
+Note that from the point of view of our GLSL vertex shader the `a_position` attribute is a `vec4`

     in vec4 a_position;